DoctorKhan/votex/service-implementation-plan.md

         messages: [
           {
             role: 'system',
-            content: `You are an AI assistant that specializes in analyzing community proposals.
+            content: `You are an assistant that specializes in analyzing community proposals.
             You will be given a proposal title and description, and you need to analyze it in terms of:
             1. Feasibility (how realistic and achievable it is)
             2. Impact (potential positive effects on the community)